simonbowly/git-commit-untodo/README.md

     pip install git+https://github.com/simonbowly/git-commit-untodo.git

-Once installed you'll have a `git commit-untodo` subcommand which essentially just runs `git commit` but drafts a message for your to edit.
+Once installed you'll have a `git commit-untodo` subcommand which essentially just runs `git commit` but drafts a message for you to edit.

 ## Workflow